phetter/neo-python/docs/source/neo/SmartContract/smartcontracts.rst

 Build Your Contract
 ^^^^^^^^^^^^^^^^^^^
 The first step to using SC ( Smart Contracts ) within the prompt is to build one.
-This is a convienience method which uses the ``neo-boa`` compiler to compiler your SC and save it in the ``.avm`` format.
+This is a convienience method which uses the ``neo-boa`` compiler to compile your SC and save it in the ``.avm`` format.

 When building or importing a file or contract within the prompt, it is always best to use a relative path ( relative to the ``neo-python`` installation directory), though an absolute path will most likely work as well.